simgrid/simgrid/docs/source/app_smpi.rst

 tracing during the simulation.
 You can get the full list by running ``smpirun -help``

+Finally, you can pass :ref:`any valid SimGrid parameter <options>` to your program.
+In particular, you can pass ``--cfg=network/model:ns-3`` to switch to use :ref:`model_ns3`.
+These parameters should be placed after the name of your binary on the command line.

 ...............................
 Debugging your Code within SMPI ...............................